LucaClaessens/stille-disco-sapper/README.md

 ## Branch deployments
 Netlify automatically deploys new changes commited to master on GitHub.
 If you want to change deployment branch, do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).

+## Forms
+Webforms that are filled in the frontend are handled by Netlify.
+The form settings are available under `Site settings > Forms`.

+Received forms are stored in netlify and can be configured to send outgoing notifications via either webhooks, slack or email.
+More info on how form submissions are integrated can be found in the [CMS Documentation](/studio/README.md#Forms).

-## Moving forward and maintenance
+# Moving forward and maintenance

+### Sapper deprecation
 During the development of this project, sapper has been denied a v1.0 release, if any big changes in the frontend will be considered in the future, it might be worthwhile to migrate to [SvelteKit](https://kit.svelte.dev/), which now rendered Sapper as deprecated.
 # TODO

 - specify Sanity specifics in /studio